UCDCowShed/StudyBarn/Readme.md

 ## Summary of Project
-Our app “StudyBarn” helps students easily locate and explore study environments on campus, providing information on cafes, libraries, and collaborative spaces based on user preferences and ratings.
+Our app “StudyBarn” helps students easily locate and explore study environments on campus, providing information on cafes, libraries, and collaborative spaces based on user's most visited places.
 Students can enjoy features like noise level and crowdedness of the study environment, ensuring an optimal study experience.

 ## Overview of the Code